tikotzky/smpl-tmr/README.md

 It starts counting down with a green background.
 When it reaches the warn time the background turns yellow, and when it reaches the error time the background starts alternating between red/blue.

+Click [here](http://www.smpltmr.com/?start=.1&warn=.05) for a demo that counts down for 6 seconds, warns at 3 seconds and errors at 0 seconds.

 ### What is this for?

 It was built for two purposes